Frequently Asked Questions

 What are some of your favorite books?

-There are so many that I’ve enjoyed over the years but here are a few that come to mind:
+There are so many that I’ve enjoyed over the years, but here are a few that have really stuck with me:

 11 Birthdays by Wendy Mass